kitkat498/conky-theme/README.md

 # conky-theme
-so the border works insert it into ~/.conky
+to make the border work insert it into ~/.conky